Taming Your Financial Anxiety

 • Try to become aware of what tends to spark your anxiety.
 Overexposure to the news and social media can become overwhelming; recognize the fine line between being informed (which can be calming) and being overwhelmed.

 • Stay connected with friends and extended family.
-While social distancing is keeping us physically apart, take advantage of technology (e.g., Zoom, Skype or FaceTime) to stay in touch with people you care about — and who care about you.
+It doesn’t have to be in person!
+Take advantage of technology (e.g., Zoom, Skype or FaceTime) to stay in touch with people you care about — and who care about you.

 • Reach out for professional support.
 If you’re already in therapy, keep your appointments — now is not the time to skip therapy!
-Most counselors, therapists and psychiatrists now provide virtual therapy.
+Most counselors, therapists and psychiatrists provide virtual therapy, which may afford more convenience in scheduling your appointments.

 Know That You’re Not Alone

 Challenges can bring out the best in people.
 Reflect on the strengths you’ve drawn upon to get you through past hardships.
-How can you rely on those strengths to manage your financial anxiety during this crisis?
-Taken a step further, how can you use your unique gifts to be in service to others?
+How can you rely on those strengths to manage your financial anxiety?

 You don’t have to go this alone.